 He completed a range of work for Made in Wales Stage Company before recent international work with Theatre Science, the Wellcome Foundation and Jagriti Theatre in Bangalore.
 He was also a committed supporter of Equity and was chair of the Director’s committee for many years.

-His latest work was a last synthesis of what Jeff Teare’s theatre skills had always been: an inspired talent for bringing ideas and people together to create new work.
+His latest work, Old Soldier, was a last synthesis of what Jeff Teare’s theatre skills had always been: an inspired talent for bringing ideas and people together to create new work.

 Richard Lewis Davies is a publisher and writer.
 His short story, The Stars Above the City appears in Queer: An Anthology of Gay, Lesbian and Transgender Fiction from Walesedited by Huw Osborne and Kirsti Bohata to be published in 2020.